Denzeduous/breezevm-portfolio/index.md

 ## BreezeVM User and System Administrator Guide
 ### How to Build BreezeVM
-Building BreezeVM requires a program that can operate on `Makefile`s.
-These include, but are not limited to, [make](https://www.gnu.org/software/make/) on Linux and [nmake](https://docs.microsoft.com/en-us/cpp/build/reference/nmake-reference?view=msvc-160) on Windows.
+Building BreezeVM requires a program that can operate on `Makefile`s, as well as the [Odin](http://odin-lang.org/) compiler.
+The recommended program is [make](https://www.gnu.org/software/make/) on Linux.
+Note that these makefiles require Linux, though the commands within them (with the exclusion of "`find`") can be ran manually on Windows.

 There is a `Makefile` in the root directory of the project.
 All `make`/`nmake` commands must be ran in the root of the repository.

-* To update the repo, simply type "`make update-breeze`", which is just "`git pull`" under the hood.<br />Output, if up to date, should look like:
+* To update the repo, simply type "`make update-breeze`", which is just "`git pull`" under the hood.
+This requires [git](https://git-scm.com/).<br />Output, if up to date, should look like:

 ```
 git pull